Characteristics of electronic invoicing in Chile

 Mandatory Information

-• Date and time the transfer began.
+• Date and time when transportation begins.

 • Exact origin and destination addresses of the goods.

-• Identification of the vehicle driver.
+• Identification of the carrier and driver (name and RUT).

 Types of Electronic Dispatch Guide in Chile